Aeolus Gyrocopter

 #autogyro #gyrocopter #gyroplane #gyro

-Since my last visit here, they fixed the wheels load parameters and now they break at the slightest bump and the front wheel is not touching the ground.
-For the moment, unfortunately, I don’t have the energy to try to fix this.
+Since the aircraft’s publication date, they have adjusted the load parameters of the wheels, and now they brake at the slightest bump, with the front wheel no longer making contact with the ground.
+Unfortunately, at the moment, I don’t have the energy to attempt to fix this.

 Details